Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Introduction

 \subsection{Literature review}

-This paper belongs to nascent literature studying the connection between blockchain and mechanism design (for an overview, see \citealp{townsend2020distributed}).
-The most studied aspect of this interaction is that blockchain-based smart contracts can be used to generate commitment and implement various types of mechanisms (see, \citealp{holden_malani_2021}, \citealp{gans2019fine}, \citealp{lee2021optimal}, \citealp{brzustowski2021smart}, \citealp{townsend-zhang}).\footnote{There is also a small but growing literature using insights from mechanism to propose improvements to blockchain protocols.
-See, for example, \cite{gans2022mechanism}, \cite{gans2023solomonic}, \cite{Gans2023}, \cite{capponi2021adoption}, \cite{canidio-danos}.} Note, however, that in the model presented here the auction itself could be a traditional, centralized auction or a decentralized one (via a smart contract).
-Hence, this paper does not contribute to the study of how auctions (or other mechanisms) can be implemented using blockchain.
-Rather, we show that the possibility of issuing blockchain tokens with money-like properties changes the auctioneers design space in a meaningful way.
-With this respect, this paper is related \cite{kocherlakota1998money} ``Money is memory''.
-The reason is that, in a sense, blockchain replaces the auctioneers own memory (or own ledger).
-The advantage of doing so is twofold.
-The first one is efficiency, especially in recording transactions occurring in the secondary market.
-The second is commitment to a specific monetary policy.
+This paper contributes to a nascent literature exploring the intersection of blockchain and mechanism design (see \citealp{townsend2020distributed} for an overview).
+The most studied aspect of this intersection is the use of blockchain-based smart contracts to generate commitment and implement various mechanisms (see \citealp{holden_malani_2021}, \citealp{gans2019fine}, \citealp{lee2021optimal}, \citealp{brzustowski2021smart}, \citealp{townsend-zhang}).
+A related and growing literature applies insights from mechanism design to improve blockchain protocols (see, for example, \cite{gans2022mechanism}, \cite{gans2023solomonic}, \cite{Gans2023}, \cite{capponi2021adoption}, and \cite{canidio-danos}).
+Unlike those papers, my focus is not the implementation of the auction; that is, the auctions I study could be centralized or implemented through a smart contract.
+Rather, this paper highlights that the ability to issue blockchain-based tokens with money-like properties expands the auctioneer's design space.
+In this respect, it is related to \cite{kocherlakota1998money}, who argues that ``money is memory.''
+Blockchain, in a sense, replaces the auctioneer's internal ledger.
+This yields two benefits: first, increased efficiency in recording transactions, particularly in secondary markets; and second, credible commitment to a specific monetary policy.